-YEAR 10 ACCOUNTING

-Open

-You will get to study clubs and societies which can prepare you to take on the post of a treasurer in your sports club.
+YEAR 10 ACCOUNTING Entry requirement: Course outline: Open You will get to study clubs and societies which can prepare you to take on the post of a treasurer in your sports club.
 You will also plan a holiday to get yourself geared up for making financial decisions for an individual or a group.
-This gives you the essential life skill of budgeting and prepares you for

-NCEA Level 1 Accounting.
-End of topic tests

-ACCOUNTING LEVEL 1

-Open

-This course has a combination of external and internal assessments which will help you to understand the role of accounting as a financial language in society.
+This gives you the essential life skill of budgeting and prepares you for NCEA Level 1 Accounting.
+Assessment: End of topic tests ACCOUNTING LEVEL 1 Entry requirement: Credits: Course outline: Open Up to 21 Level 1 credits This course has a combination of external and internal assessments which will help you to understand the role of accounting as a financial language in society.
 You will have opportunities to apply your financial knowledge and skills to practical and business situations.

-2 Internal standards 9 credits, 2 external standards 8 credits

-ACCOUNTING LEVEL 2

-Open but preference to students with previous study

-This course has a combination of external and internal assessments which build on your knowledge and skills from Level 1.
+Assessment: 2 Internal standards 9 credits, 2 external standards 8 credits ACCOUNTING LEVEL 2 Entry requirement: Credits: Course outline: Assessment: Open but preference to students with previous study Up to 20 Level 2 credits This course has a combination of external and internal assessments which build on your knowledge and skills from Level 1.
 Further credits may be available.

-Assessment: 2 Internal standards 7 credits, 3 external standards worth 13 credits

-ACCOUNTING LEVEL 3

-Open but preference to students with previous study

-Your course work will focus on accounting entries for partnership and company forms of business entities which will include accounting for production costs, job costing, budgeting and manufacturing accounts.
+2 Internal standards 7 credits, 3 external standards worth 13 credits ACCOUNTING LEVEL 3 Entry requirement: Credits: Course outline: Open but preference to students with previous study Up to 21 Level 3 credits Your course work will focus on accounting entries for partnership and company forms of business entities which will include accounting for production costs, job costing, budgeting and manufacturing accounts.
 This will help you to think critically and analyse company reports like a professional.

-2 External standards 9 credits, 2 internal standards worth 8 credits.
-Further credits may be available

-FUTURE AREAS OF INTEREST AND STUDY
+Assessment: 2 External standards 9 credits, 2 internal standards worth 8 credits.
+Further credits may be available FUTURE AREAS OF INTER Accounting is a useful subj REST AND STUDY ect for students wishing to gain tertiary qualifications or pursue a career in Business Administration,